zakrowling/common-mixins-in-sass/README.md

-# Common Snippets and Mixins in SASS
+# Common Snippets, Helpers and Mixins in SASS
 - Clearfix
 - Media queries
+- PX to REM conversion